njseeto/node-with-react/notes.md

 )
 ```

 __Redux Review and Setup__
 - Redux Store stores the state.
 - Reducers help to change the state through a Combine Reducers call.
 - The store allows all components in the React app to access the global state.
 - Provider is a component that makes the store available to every component in the app.

+__Auth Reducer__
+- Responsible for deciding whether or not the user is logged in.
+- Auth reducer will be passed to combine reducers call then to the store.